DevArKaDiA/flash_torre_app/README.md

 # Torre Guided Search Engine App

+The idea of ​​this small third-party tower client was to generate a personalized and atomic search focused solely on developers involving (Type of work, time of work, skills and payment),

+It was possible to finish the general functionality, with the different states for the styles and the general state of the application using redux, there is still a long way to go to make it a usable functionality, This is a bit of what I can be as a programmer

+STACK:
+- Redux
+- ReactJs
+- NodeJS

+Missing functionalities:

+- An api-rest that will manage the searches and save them by user id which will allow repeating the searches by adding parameters
+- Implement all styles for each element
+- Debug some runtime errors, organize some interfaces etc.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).